 Unrealized gains or losses for financial assets at FVOCI are reported as net increases or decreases in other comprehensive income in the consolidated statement of changes in equity until realized.
-The gains or losses realized on the sale of securities, which are included in the gain (loss) on the sale of financial instruments, are determined individually for each instrument.
-Exchange gains or losses are recognized in gains or losses.
+The gains or losses realized on the sale of securities are included in the line item gain (loss) on financial instruments, net as well as exchange gains or losses.